 Overview of Quicken

-Quicken used to be the only alternative to a spreadsheet.
-But today, there are many choices for personal finance software.
-Quicken is still a solid choice, though, especially now that it's possible to connect to your bank and automatically update your accounts.
+At one time, Quicken was one of the only alternatives to tracking personal finances manually on a spreadsheet.
+Today, there are many choices for personal finance software.
+But Quicken is still a solid choice, especially since it can connect to your bank and automatically update your accounts.

 Quicken Key Features